 - Macros are excluded from simulation.
 Simulation for macros should be performed separately in the workspace of the macro.

 - Simulation cannot be performed for

-- blocks without connection with a device output or a network variable
+- blocks without connections with device outputs or a network variables

 - o incorrectly coupled variables

 - o retain variables